toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Change Behaviour of Enter Key When Adding Transactions

 When you press enter while adding transactions, the default behaviour is 'Save and add another'.
 This option changes it to just 'Save'.

+## Change Behaviour of Enter Key on the Memo field When Adding or Editing Transactions

+When you press enter on the memo field while adding or editing a transaction, the default behaviour is 'Save' or 'Save and add another'.
+This option changes it to move to the next field.

 ## Clear Selection